ahmetoner/whisper-asr-webservice/docs/run.md

 ## Cache

-The ASR model is downloaded each time you start the container, using the large model this can take some time.
+The ASR model is downloaded each time you start the container.
+Using the large model can take significant time to download.
-If you want to decrease the time it takes to start your container by skipping the download, you can store the cache directory (`~/.cache/whisper` or `/root/.cache/whisper`) to a persistent storage.
+To reduce container startup time by avoiding repeated downloads, you can persist the cache directory to local storage.
-Next time you start your container the ASR Model will be taken from the cache instead of being downloaded again.
+The model will then be loaded from the cache instead of being downloaded again on subsequent container starts.

-**Important this will prevent you from receiving any updates to the models.**
+**Important: Using a persistent cache will prevent you from receiving model updates.**

 === ":octicons-file-code-16: `Default cache dir`"

-    ```sh
+    ```shell
-    docker run -d -p 9000:9000 -v $PWD/yourlocaldir:/root/.cache/whisper onerahmet/openai-whisper-asr-webservice:latest
+    docker run -d -p 9000:9000 \
+      -v $PWD/cache:/root/.cache \
+      onerahmet/openai-whisper-asr-webservice:latest
     ```

 === ":octicons-file-code-16: `With ASR_MODEL_PATH`"

-    ```sh
+    ```shell
-    docker run -d -p 9000:9000 -e ASR_MODEL_PATH=/data/whisper -v $PWD/yourlocaldir:/data/whisper onerahmet/openai-whisper-asr-webservice:latest
+    docker run -d -p 9000:9000 \
+      -e ASR_MODEL_PATH=/data/whisper \
+      -v $PWD/cache:/data/whisper \
+      onerahmet/openai-whisper-asr-webservice:latest
     ```